How To Get An Accurate Reading And Forecast From Your Home Indoor Weather Station

 In a dessert, a high temperature may be quite tolerable.
 Experience the same temperature at the tropics and the coast where the humidity is much higher, and suddenly it becomes uncomfortably hot and draining.

 The same applies to cold weather.
-A relatively cold temperature may also be bearable in a dry location.
-The same temperature experienced at the Scottish Coast under misty condition are experienced as much colder with a lot more "bite" than its cousin over dry land.
+A relatively cold temperature may be bearable in a dry location.
+The same temperature experienced at the Scottish Coast under misty conditions is experienced as much colder with a lot more "bite" than its cousin over dry land.

 Back to its forecasting ability.
 A sustained increase in humidity more often than not points to rainy weather conditions approaching.
-(The rain-carrying air and clouds contain a high volumes of moisture, which can normally be detected by increased humidity readings form your weather station, as the rainy weather conditions are preceded by increasingly humid air ahead of it.)
+(The rain-carrying air and clouds contain a high volume of moisture, which can normally be detected by increased humidity readings from your weather station, as the rainy weather conditions are preceded by increasingly humid air ahead of it.)

-To learn more about humidity and the effect on its surroundings, you can find it in this article.
+To learn more about humidity & the effect on its surroundings, you can find it in this article.

 3) Air (barometric) Pressure

-Barometric pressure are very closely tied to temperature and the two often often go hand-in-hand.
+Barometric pressure is very closely tied to temperature, and the two often go hand-in-hand.
 (You can learn more about how high and low-pressures systems are formed and the weather that is formed as a result in this article.)

-Needless to say, a location in your house that have an unnatural/artificial effect on the temperature, will impact air pressure as well.
+Needless to say, a location in your house that has an unnatural/artificial effect on the temperature will impact air pressure as well.

-As a result, the same advice given for accurate temperature readings, apply to air pressure readings as well.
-This means, for an accurate barometric pressure reading, place your weather station in a location where the temperature is as stable as possible, and unaffected by artificial heating and cooling.
+As a result, the same advice given for accurate temperature readings applies to air pressure readings as well.
+This means, for an accurate barometric pressure reading, place your weather station in a location where the temperature is as stable as possible and unaffected by artificial heating and cooling.

 You can learn more about air (barometric) pressure in this article.